alexa/alexa-auto-sdk/platforms/android/ALEXA.md

 The initiation of a speech recognition event must be handled by the platform.
 The simplest way to invoke the speech recognizer is via its `holdToTalk()` and `tapToTalk()` methods.

-For wakeword implementations, the following methods should be extended in the handler class:
+For wake word implementations, the following methods should be extended in the handler class:

 ```
 ...
     @Override
     public void endOfSpeechDetected() {
-        // implement speech end detected after wakeword detected, and play correct audio cue
+        // implement speech end detected after wake word detected, and play correct audio cue
     }
     @Override
     public boolean wakewordDetected( String wakeWord ) {
-        // implement wakeword detected, and play correct audio cue
+        // implement wake word detected, and play correct audio cue
     }
 ...
 ```